-- Identify a level area near a downspout on the school or campus grounds to install a rain barrel, and get approval from a school administrator for the project.
+- Identify a level area near a downspout on the school or campus grounds to install a rain barrel.
+Be sure to get approval from a school administrator for the project.

-- You can have fun decorating the barrel, and then you're ready to install it at the school!
+- You can have fun decorating & painting the barrel and then you're ready to install it at the school!

 - Measure the gallons of water saved this year.

 - Estimate your impact by adding up the amount that will likely be saved by using water from the barrels instead of the hose or spigot.

 - You can track your school's water usage data throughout the school year using Arc, the online building performance platform, to identify areas of inefficiencies.

 - Use the Environmental Protection Agency’s How’s My Waterway tool to find out about your watershed.

 - Explore the Environmental Protection Agency and National Environmental Education Foundation’s Watershed Sleuth Challenge and other online activities for students and families to explore water quality and identify ways to take action.

 - See Chesapeake Bay Foundation for detailed step-by-step guides on creating and installing your own rain barrels.